-Used when instrumenting a design to use state-machine triggering (applies only to Identify instrumentor).
+Used when instrumenting a design to use state-machine triggering (applies only to instrumentor).
 This option specifies the maximum number of states instrumented in the state machine.
-The range is 2 to 16; powers of 2 are preferable as other integers limit functionality and do not provide any cost savings.
-The default is 4.
-If no argument is given, the option shows the current triggerstates setting.
+The range is 2 to 10.
+The default is 4; if no argument is given, the option shows the current -triggerstates setting.